vulcainjs/vulcainjs.github.io/docs/reference/index.md

 **Documentation is in progress**

 **Vulcain** is a microservice framework.
-It provides a way to create easily full operational microservices running in docker container by normalizing i/o protocol, metrics and logging.
+It provides a way to easily create fully operational microservices running in docker container by normalizing i/o protocol, metrics and logging.

-Every **vulcain** microservice encapsulates metadata description allowing to use external tools for generating code, services cartography, monitoring...
+Every **vulcain** microservice encapsulates its own metadata description allowing to use external tools for generating code, services cartography, monitoring...

-**Vulcain** implements natively some major well-know patterns like DDD, CQRS, hystrix command, dynamic configuration, dependency injection and event driving development.
+**Vulcain** natively implements some well-know patterns like DDD, CQRS, hystrix command, dynamic configuration, dependency injection and event driving development.

-It targets the nodejs V6 (or more) platform and leverages all typescript functionalities like annotations, async/await, reflection...
+It targets Nodejs V6 (or more) platform and leverages all typescript functionalities such as annotations, async/await, reflection...

-## Major functionalities
+## Main features

 - Uses typescript annotations to declare endpoints.
-- Standardizes request and response HTTP format
+- Standardized request and response HTTP format
 - Generate metrics for every request (zipkin, statsd)
-- Standardizes logging format with data obfuscation for sensible data.
+- Standardized logging format with data obfuscation for sensible data.
 - Services are organized by domain and separate query request from action (command) request.
 - Automatic input data validation
 - Request context propagation (security, correlation id) on every service request.